 You will need to cross over the suspension bridge covered with prayer flags first and this will give you a beautiful panoramic view of the valley.

 There is a campsite by the river now (which I’ll explain later), but you’re free to go exploring on the river banks if you want to.
 These views really took my breath away.

-The best time to visit is at sunrise, where you can see the sun rising over the valley.
-But, when we visited at sunset at around 4pm, it was a lovely time to visit.
+The best time to visit is at sunrise, when you can see the sun rising over the valley.
+But, when we visited at sunset at around 4 pm, it was a lovely time to visit.
 The weather was cooler with a nice breeze.

 Warning – there are quite a lot of mosquitos and midges here due to it being warmer.
 So, make sure you bring bug spray!

 The one benefit to their being a campsite here now is the fact that they have a small restaurant that can make hot drinks and some snacks.